web3-storage/docs/docs/README.md

 1. **Make a note of the CID, which looks like `bafyb...`.** You'll need it in order to get your file.

 :::tip Get the status of your upload
 It's possible to get the status of your file upload by using the `status()` method within the JavaScript client library.
-Checkout the [Query how-to section for more information →](./how-tos/query/)
+Check out the [Query how-to guide](./how-tos/query.md) for more information.
 :::

 Next up, we'll go over two methods for you to [retrieve your data from Web3.Storage ↓](#get-your-file)